Connelito/Excel-Kickstarter-Analysis/README.md

 ## Pivot Tables and Pivot Charts

-Using the modified data of the Kickstarter projects, I will use pivot tables and pivot charts with the newly created columns to futher my attempt to uncover some market trends.
+Using the modified data of the Kickstarter projects, I will use pivot tables and pivot charts with the newly created columns to further my attempt to uncover some market trends.

   ![Category Stats](Images/pivot_table_pivot_chart_category_stats.png)